lux4rd0/unifi_protect_time_lapse/README.md

 - Check that your Protect system has RTSP enabled
 - Try increasing the timeout percentage

-### Motion Blur in Captured Images
+### Motion Blur or Corrupted Images

-- If cameras show motion blur (common in windy conditions), try using the `iframe` capture technique
+- If using "Enhanced" encoding mode in Unifi Protect, switch to the `iframe` capture technique
+- For outdoor cameras subject to wind, use the `iframe` or `blend` techniques
+- Consider switching problem cameras to "Standard" encoding mode in Unifi Protect
-- For severe cases, the `blend` technique may provide better results
+- For severe cases, increase the `UNIFI_PROTECT_TIME_LAPSE_IFRAME_TIMEOUT` to allow more time to find a good I-frame
 - Check the container logs to verify which technique is being used
-- Adjust timeouts as needed for your specific environment